Careers Education, Information, Advice & Guidance (CEIAG) Policy

 Furthermore, ‘Young people who are uncertain or unrealistic about career ambitions are three times more likely to spend significant periods of time not in education, employment or training (NEET).
 Providing careers services will ensure young people can select educational routes (and then begin their working life in a job) that are suitable for them.’
 (DfE.
 Careers Guidance and Inspiration in School.
 Statutory Guidance, March 2015)

-It is the policy of The Trinity School that all students, regardless of their race, class, gender, faith or special educational needs shall be given the opportunity to make educated decisions about their future options and sustain employability throughout their lives.
+It is the policy of The Trinity Catholic School that all students, regardless of their race, class, gender, faith or special educational needs shall be given the opportunity to make educated decisions about their future options and sustain employability throughout their lives.
 It is critical that students and parents understand the career progression pathways.

 At the Trinity School our students never lack individual attention and a strong feature of our CEIAG programme is the ready availability and willingness of staff to help students make these important and life shaping decisions.
 This policy was devised through discussions with all interested bodies and is available in our Staff Handbook.
 It is reviewed bi-annually by the Head of Work Related Learning and the Head Teacher and link governor on the Curriculum Committee, following discussion with all appropriate partners.
-It is underpinned by Trinity’s policies for PSHE and Citizenship, Enterprise and Work Related Learning, equal opportunities, safeguarding, child protection, health and safety and special needs.
+It is underpinned by Trinity’s policies for PSHE and Citizenship, and Work Related Learning, equal opportunities, safeguarding, child protection, health and safety and special educational needs and disabilities.

 General Aims of CEIAG